The Sun's Supergranulation: Observational characterization

 The magnetic network refers to a distribution of magnetic field concentrations (associated with bright points in spectroheliograms) with typical field strengths of the order of 1~kG \citep[see reviews by][]{solanki93, dewijn09}, primarily located on the boundaries of supergranules \citep{simon88}, in downflow areas.
-Several differences between supergranulation and the magnetic network have been noticed, including a 2\% relative difference in the rotation rate of the two patterns (see \cite{snodgrass90} and Section~\ref{obsrot} above).
-The magnetic network is not regularly distributed on the boundaries of supergranulation cells but rather concentrates into localised structures (see Figure~\ref{figure:network_SG}).
-Estimates for the lifetime and size of supergranules inferred from magnetograms or spectroheliograms are significantly smaller than those based on direct velocimetric measurements \citep{wang89,schrijver97,hagenaar97}.
+Several differences between supergranulation and the magnetic network have been noticed, including a 2\% relative difference in the rotation rate of the two patterns (see \cite{snodgrass90} and Sect.~\ref{obsrot} above).
+The magnetic network is not regularly distributed on the boundaries of supergranulation cells but rather concentrates into localized structures (see Fig.~\ref{figure:network_SG}).
+Estimates of the lifetime and size of supergranules inferred from magnetograms or spectroheliograms are significantly smaller than those based on direct velocimetric measurements \citep{wang89,schrijver97,hagenaar97}.
 For instance, \cite{hagenaar97}, using correlations of maps of the chromospheric network, obtained a typical size of 16~Mm.
-As far as the horizontal velocities are concerned, the tracking of magnetic network elements gives values around 350~m/s, close to the estimates derived from granule tracking \citep{lisle2000}. \cite{krijger03} found that the chromospheric network is well reproduced by letting magnetic elements that are emerging be passively advected by the surface (supergranulation) flow field.
+As far as the horizontal velocities are concerned, the tracking of magnetic network elements gives values around 350~m/s, close to the estimates derived from granule tracking \citep{lisle2000}.
+The spatial distribution of magnetic network fields can be reconstructed quite well by letting passive magnetic elements be advected by the surface flow field \citep{krijger03,roudier09}.
+Moreover, tagging the granules and following their evolution and motion leads to the so-called Trees of Fragmenting Granules in a space-time diagram, a structure whose spatial boundaries also neatly match part of the boundary of the embodying supergranule \citep{roudier_etal16,malherbe_etal18}.